WHYAMERICASUCKS.COM

 Public Budgets.
 Private Order Books.

-War Money tracks how public defense dollars turn into private revenue.
-The main records are budget documents, contractor filings, award pages, and lobbying disclosures.
-The point is to show the money path in plain English.
+War Money tracks how public defense dollars turn into private revenue through budget documents, contractor filings, award pages, and lobbying disclosures.

 Budget direction is linked on-page